180 mm gun S-23: Design history

 All were to be based on the same carriage.
 The order to start series production was given but after the production of seven S-23s (GRAU index: 52-P-572), one S-33 and one S-43 by PO "Barrikady" in 1955 the project was cancelled.
 The seven guns remained in service until 1967 and were regularly shown during the annual May Day parades, being towed by AT-T artillery tractors.
-At the request of Syria, who needed a large-calibre gun system, the project was shortly revived at the end of the 1960s and twelve more S-23 guns were produced in 1971, as well as the new VOF28 round with RAP projectile OF43.
+At the request of Syria, who needed a large-calibre gun system, the project was shortly revived at the end of the 1960s and twelve more S-23 guns were produced in 1971, as well as the new VOF28 round with RAP projectile OF-23.
 The other rounds were the VF-572 with HE projectile F-572 and the VG-572 with concrete-piercing projectile G-572.

 Operational history

 The West assumed that the S-23 was issued within the Soviet Army at a ratio of 12 weapons per heavy artillery brigade.
-It was exported to Syria and some sources suggest that it might have been exported to other Middle Eastern countries such as Egypt and Iraq, and likely the Indian Army.
+It was exported to Syria and some sources suggest that it might have been exported to other Middle Eastern countries, and likely the Indian Army.
 The howitzer is believed to be seeing use by the Syrian Army in the Syrian Civil War.